openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 The channel called 'startStream' can be used to create HLS non stop and remove the startup delay that comes with using this type of stream.
 The startup delay and the lag are two different things with the startup delay easily solved by turning this switch ON.
 If the channel is OFF, the stream will start and stop automatically as required, but you will get a delay before the stream is fully running and this may cause you to need to ask twice for the stream.
-With a fast server running OpenHAB it should only need to be requested once, but on slower ARM systems it takes a while for FFmpeg to get running at full speed.
+With a fast server running openHAB it should only need to be requested once, but on slower ARM systems it takes a while for FFmpeg to get running at full speed.

 It can be helpful sometimes to use this line in a rule to start the stream before it is needed further on in the rule ``sendHttpGetRequest("http://192.168.0.2:54321/ipcamera.m3u8")`` as the stream will stay running for 64 seconds.
 This 64 second delay before the stream is stopped helps when you are moving back and forth in a UI, as the stream does not keep stopping and needing to start each time you move around the UI.